Growing Our Business

 A super bakery opens in Bristol, which can produce more than 1.5 million products a week.

-In this year, Her Majesty the Queen and HRH the Duke of Edinburgh also visited the Black O'th Bank bakery.
+In this year, Her Majesty the Queen and HRH the Duke of Edinburgh also visited the Back o'th Bank bakery.

 Warburtons opened a state of the art bakery in Tuscany Park in Yorkshire, this was the first bakery to have a computerised production line installed.

-Even today, this is one of the most technogically advanced bakeries in the world.
+Even today, this is one of the most technologically advanced bakeries in the world.